The Buy Box on Amazon is where every seller wants to be.

 That means you need to understand who else is competing with you on a given listing to know how difficult it will be to gain Buy Box share.
 Competitors with higher seller ratings, faster shipping times, shorter handling days periods, superior cancellation rates, feedback scores, order defect rates, and other seller performance metrics will be able to charge higher prices and still win the Buy Box.

-So, it’s all about who you’re competing with on a given listing when it comes to your chances of winning the Buy Box.
+It’s all about who you’re competing with on a given listing when it comes to your chances of winning the Buy Box

 Even if you lower your price, it won’t be guaranteed that you’ll win the Buy Box from a competitor with superior metrics, so you may want to reevaluate selling certain products where you’re facing competition with better metrics than yours.